Maca and Testosterone: Another Aphrodisiac Mistakenly Hyped T-Supplement

 Maca has been used for centuries among the peruvian natives, mainly as an aphrodisiac…

-…The old stories of Maca’s libido boosting benefits and the modern day research that supports the fact of Maca truly being an aphrodisiac, has mistakenly caused it also to be called a testosterone booster.
+…The old stories of Maca’s libido boosting benefits and the modern day research that supports the fact of Maca truly being an aphrodisiac, has mistakenly caused it also to be called a T-booster

 a) The libido boosting compound in Maca was first observed in this study where the researchers identified a compound called “p-methoxybenzyl isothiocyanate” from the root and found out that it had aphrodisiac like activity.